 “I’m training to be a Yoruba priestess,” she said with her face scrunched in utmost sincerity.

-The confession from the young African-American student disgusted the Nigerian students, at the Georgia State University forum, including me.
+The confession from the young African-American student alarmed the Nigerian students at the Georgia State University forum.
 But the lady was not swayed.
 She stood up and said that in a few years, she will be a full fledged practitioner of the Yoruba traditional religion.
-That was about 5 years ago.
+That was about years ago when I was a student at Georgia State University.
 I still remember it.

-The study of Yoruba culture remains fiercely popular among African-Americans seeking to “find their roots.”
-Knowledge of it makes you a bona fide “afrocentric.”
+The study of Yoruba culture is popular among African-Americans seeking to find their roots and gain knowledge about Africa.
 It is the mysticism, the drumming (brought to the mainstream American audience by the late Babatunde Olatunji), the dancing, and the customs of the people (for example, the elaborate baby naming ceremonies) that fascinate many.

-The traditional Yoruba religion, Ifa, has spread throughout the African diaspora.
+The traditional Yoruba religion, Ifa, is dispersed throughout the African diaspora.
 You can find it wholly and partially practiced in the Caribbeans, Latin America, North America as the tradition was brought to the New World from captured African slaves transported through Trans-Atlantic route.

 Olupona wrote a piece, The Sacred City of Ile Ife ,that was featured today in Nigeria’s Vanguard newspaper.
 Of course, anyone attempting to get understand the traditional spirituality of the Yoruba, must understand the significance of Ile Ife.